-Big changes are under way for one of the most popular National Monuments in America — Muir Woods, home to an ancient grove of coast redwoods trees.
-Typically the most difficult part of visiting Muir Woods National Monument, is finding somewhere to park.
+Big changes are under way for one of the most popular National Monuments in America — Muir Woods, home to an ancient grove of San Francisco coastal redwood trees.

-But starting in January 2018, you’ll need an advanced reservation for parking!
-We’re here to help you plan your trip to see the towering redwoods of Muir Woods National Monument — so here some things that you need to know about the new reservation systems at Muir Woods beginning in 2018 and what this means for the average Muir Woods cost.
+We’re here to help you plan your trip to see the towering redwoods of Muir Woods National Monument — here are some things that you need to know about the new reservation system at Muir Woods beginning in 2018 and what this means for the average Muir Woods cost.

-Unless you can give Muir Woods National Monument 72 hours notice of cancellations, you won’t be getting a refund on your Muir Woods fee.
-So, if your flight into San Francisco is delayed and you miss your reservation, you’ll miss out on the redwoods!
+Unless you can give Muir Woods National Monument 72 hours notice of cancellation, you won’t be getting a refund on your Muir Woods fee.
+So, if your flight into San Francisco is delayed and you miss your reservation, you’ll miss out on the John Muir redwoods.

 You can still stay as long as you want